dcndn4/HW_3_Whale_Port-folio-/README_working.md

 So to make the most progress possible, I'm going to write out my process in this space - exploring the topics, putting the info together in my own way.

+This assignment is all about quantitative analysis = presenting reality in terms of a numerical value.

+The first step in the process is to look at portfolio returns over time.
+Returns are the change in ending value from one day to the next, or one week or month to the next.
+It is compared to a benchmark for that sector or type of instrument.

 Here is the "Returns analysis example" text:

 > Example - returns analysis (3.2 exercise)